 The Faulkner University Dinner Theatre is a Montgomery tradition and the only dinner theatre in the Montgomery area!
 It provides a unique performing experience with six theatrical events annually.
 Auditions are open to the surrounding community as well as to Faulkner students, faculty, and staff.
-Each potential graduate will be required to take an exit exam.
-This exam will be made up of questions taken from all the course material the graduate has taken in pursuit of their Theatre degree.
-Each graduate will also be required to present their 4 (four) year cumulative portfolio for review and approval prior to graduation.

-We currently offer the Bachelor of Arts degree in Theatre with emphasis in performance, technical theatre, or theatre generalist, and the Bachelor of Arts degree in Music Theatre as well as a BA degree in Theatre Education in conjunction with the Department of Education.

-Note: Students pursuing a secondary education certificate from the State of Alabama in Theatre will follow the BA in Theatre Generalist Emphasis with special attention to the additional education courses required by the Department of Education.
+Students may obtain a Bachelor of Arts degree in Theatre with an emphasis in performance, technical theatre, or general theatre.
+The Bachelor of Arts degree is also offered in Music Theatre as well as in Theatre Education in conjunction with the State Department of Education.
+(Note: Students pursuing a secondary education certificate from the State of Alabama in Theatre will follow the BA in Theatre Generalist Emphasis with special attention to the additional education courses required by the Department of Education.
 See the Department of Education's section in this catalog for additional courses required.
 Students enrolled in the Great Books Honors College who have completed GB I-IV may fulfill their contract obligation by selecting any two upper level courses within their major area with agreement from select professor(s) and the honors college.
-Please consult the Great Books section of the catalog for complete details.
+Please consult the Great Books section of the catalog for complete details.)